vipinsun/TokenTaxonomyFramework-pub/README.md

 # Contents

-©2019 Token Taxonomy Initiative Inc. (“EEA”).
+©2019 Token Taxonomy Initiative Inc. (“TTI”).
 All Rights Reserved.
-EEA Proprietary and Confidential.
+TTI Proprietary and Confidential.

 The contents of this repo contain the Token Taxonomy Framework (TTF) comprised of the following: